Professor Weixiang Shen

 - Department of Telecommunications, Electrical, Robotics and Biomedical Engineering

 - EN701b Hawthorn campus

-applied research on battery energy storage for electric vehicles and renewable energy systems
+Applied research on battery energy storage for electric vehicles and renewable energy integration

 PhD candidate and honours supervision